How to manage the warnings about microdata?

 Structured data markup (also called microdata or rich snippets) is an HTML tag annotation that lets search engine crawlers and bots know that there is product data on your site and helps the systems reliably understand and process the data.

-In the case of Google Shopping using, structured data markup can be used in two types of cases:
+In the case of Google Shopping using, structured data markup can be used by Google in two types of cases:

 To have more info about benefits of automatic item updates, please read the Google official documentation.

-However, if you really wish to get rid of them:
+However, if you really want to get rid of them:

 - as it's a theme non-compliance issue, you can contact your theme editor so that he makes his theme compliant